Skip to contents

 Tracks Colored by a Variable

 We often want to plot a track colored proportional to another variable of interest.
 For example, it can be useful to see where the animal is diving along the track.
-To colour the track by depth, use col_line() with P as the color information:
+Here is one way to color the track by dive depth:

 CF